jfstephe/gremlin-migrate/README.md

 ## Tests

-Run 'gulp test' to run the tests.
-These spin up docker containers using [docker-compose](https://docs.docker.com/compose/install/) with an empty DB so you will need docker set up on your system.
+The tests are run against a janus-graph/dynamoDb backend configuration to exercise the transaction locking.
+They spin up docker containers using [docker-compose](https://docs.docker.com/compose/install/) with an empty DB so you will need docker set up on your system.

+Run 'docker-compose build' and wait until that finishes (this is a one-off step)

+Run 'gulp build' to build the app.

+Then run 'gulp test' to run the tests.

 ## About
-My specific use-case was for [flyway](https://flywaydb.org/)-like migrations for TitanDB, but I couldn't find a tool that did that.
+My specific use-case was for [flyway](https://flywaydb.org/)-like migrations for janus-graph, but I couldn't find a tool that did that.

 ## Contributions
 Pull requests will be gratefully received.
 Please ensure you have a test around the change/improvement you are proposing.